onewelcome/java-spring-oidc-example/README.md

 the `/logout` endpoint.
 If the user was logged in via an ID token, they are redirected to the end session endpoint of the OP.
 The OP ends the session of the user and redirects it back to `http://localhost:8080/signout-callback-oidc`.
 Then the user is logged out in Spring Security and redirected to the home page.

+## Encryption/Decryption

-### WellKnownJwksController
+### JweWellKnownJwksController
-The [WellKnownJwksController.java](src/main/java/com/onegini/oidc/WellKnownJwksController.java) is responsible for returning the JWKS list (for encryption purpose).
+The [JweWellKnownJwksController.java](src/main/java/com/onegini/oidc/JweWellKnownJwksController.java) is responsible for returning the JWKS list (for encryption purposes).
+This is an example implementation defined by the [OpenID Connect Encryption spec](https://openid.net/specs/openid-connect-core-1_0.html#RotateEncKeys).
-It returns only that kinds of keys that are supported by OP.
-However it's only an example and in production's application there is strictly required to store keys in the persistence storage and make a key rotation.
-Please keep in mind that OP gets the first key that matched its criteria so returning obsolete key before fresh one is a mistake.
-See [JSON Web Key (JWK) RFC-7517](https://tools.ietf.org/html/rfc7517) for more information.
+This example uses the `ECDH_ES` algorithm by default.
+You can swap to another asymmetric algorithm such as `RSA_OAEP_256` using the
+`ASYMMETRIC_ENCRYPTION_ALGORITHM` variable.
+The `MAX_AGE` variable defined in this class defines how long the Token Server will cache the response.
+This should align with your key rotation strategy.
+It also validates that the key's encryption algorithm is supported by checking the supported algorithms exposed by the [OpenID Provider Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) This example generates keys every time the application is started and stores them in memory.
+In a production situation, keys should be persisted in some way and proper key rotation followed.
+See
+[JSON Web Key (JWK) RFC-7517](https://tools.ietf.org/html/rfc7517) for more information.
+This controller is only exposed when the property
+`id-token-encryption.enabled` is set to `true`.
+If your client is not configured for encryption, there is no need for this controller.

 ### JweKeyGenerator
 The [JweKeyGenerator.java](src/main/java/com/onegini/oidc/encryption/JweKeyGenerator.java) is responsible for key generation.
 It shows how to generate the RSA and EC keys.
+This could be used to help you generate keys to persist elsewhere.

 ### JwkSetProvider
-The [JwkSetProvider.java](src/main/java/com/onegini/oidc/encryption/JwkSetProvider.java) has a storage role for caching a encryption keys for this example application.
-In production environment it should be replaced by service cooperating with database.
+The [JwkSetProvider.java](src/main/java/com/onegini/oidc/encryption/JwkSetProvider.java) has a storage role for caching the encryption keys.
+In a production environment it should be modified to grab the keys from where they have been stored.

 ### JweDecrypterService
-The [JweDecrypterService.java](src/main/java/com/onegini/oidc/encryption/JweDecrypterService.java) is main place where encryption stuff goes.
-The `decrypt` method consumes the encrypted JWT and tries to decrypt it by finding relevant key in Cache which is pass with encrypted JWT to external `nimbusds-jose-jwt` library.
-The returned string is a Signed JWT which should be verified.
+The [JweDecrypterService.java](src/main/java/com/onegini/oidc/encryption/JweDecrypterService.java) does the decryption of the ID token.
+The `decrypt` method consumes the encrypted JWT and tries to decrypt it by finding the relevant key.
+It then passes that key with the encrypted JWT to `nimbusds-jose-jwt` library which decrypts it and returns the Signed JWT.